cognitedata/inso-bootstrap-cli/README.md

 Purpose:

 - Providing a configuration driven bootstrap of CDF Groups, Datasets, RAW Databases with data-separation on sources, use-case and user-input level.
 - Aiming for **DAY1** operations:
   - first configuration of your new CDF Project
 - Support for **DAY2** operations:
-  - maintaining and scaling you CDF Project
+  - maintaining and scaling your CDF Project

 ## Table of Content